Trauma-Informed Therapy Course

 The aim is to help learners develop and evidence the ability to:

-• Critically evaluate the scientific research into trauma, adverse childhood experiences and trauma informed therapy;
+• Critically evaluate scientific research into trauma, adverse childhood experiences (ACEs) and trauma-informed therapy

-• Critically consider the impact of social and cultural factors on trauma, and how this applies to clinical work; and
+• Critically consider the impact of social and cultural factors on trauma and how this applies to clinical work

 Blended Learning Delivery